lucaslc01/etl-airflow-nifi-benchmark/README.md

 Because this infrastructure is not publicly available, the complete execution environment cannot be fully reproduced using only this repository.

-The purpose of this repository is to document the project architecture, implementation, methodology and benchmark results.
+This repository aims to document the project implementation, architecture and benchmark results.

 ---

 ## Future Improvements

-- Dockerized local environment
+Possible future developments include:

-- Cloud deployment
+- Containerized local environment using Docker Compose
-- Apache Kafka integration
+- Cloud-native deployment (AWS or Azure)
-- Real-time ETL benchmark
+- Streaming ETL benchmark using Apache Kafka
-- Power BI dashboard
+- Interactive dashboards for performance analysis

 ---

 ## References

-- Apache Airflow Documentation
+- Apache Airflow
-- Apache NiFi Documentation
+- Apache NiFi
-- Apache Spark Documentation
+- Apache Spark
-- PostgreSQL Documentation
+- PostgreSQL
 - DATASUS

 ---